novski/diagrams.net-cable-list/README.md

 - [] remove old logfiles in ./log folder
 - [] filter CSV export for !page_header lines
 - [] add and perform testing suite

+# APENDIX
+A: Trying to implement threads to dispatch tasks from gui leads to segmentation faults due to the usage of logging.
+The recomended way to solve that is to use a wx.PubSub implementation and let the cli app communicate with the gui through that instead of logging to the logger txtbox.
+This seams to be another big task and i don't have time right now to solve it.
+PR are welcome. :-)